Blog

 Tier 2: Balancing functionality with risks

-In tier two, functionality tradeoffs are balanced against risks, restricting control over connected resources to the organization-level where possible and limiting access to sensitive org-specific data.
+In tier two, functionality tradeoffs are balanced against risks, restricting control over connected resources to the organization-level where possible and limiting access to sensitive org-specific data (e.g., connection to Excel and PowerPoint).
 Claude can perform meaningful automation and file work using org-controlled tools and integrations.
 Prompt injection risk is managed by restricting untrusted data sources (user skills, plugins, unvetted domains) while keeping the org's approved toolset functional.

 What's enabled: